nadiamariduena/animated-portfolio-with-intersection-observer/README.md

 # (APP in PROGRESS)

-#### To create this project I am going to use the INTERSECTION OBSERVER.
+#### To create this project I am going to use the INTERSECTION OBSERVER and GSAP.

 <br>